 Unlike other university Covid-19 testing programmes, we train our staff and students to self-administer the test using a short online video followed by a quiz, which has to be passed before a test can be booked and taken.

 The test involves running a swab around the tonsils and inside nostrils and putting the swabs in a sealed, labelled bag.
 The results are sent by email within two hours, and a trained member of staff logs them on our internal recording system.
 They are then shared with Public Health England.

 Once the LFT training has been completed, it doesn’t need to be done again and multiple tests can be booked.
-We are now asking our staff and students to take a test once a week.
+We are now asking our staff and students to take a test twice a week.